Corticofugal control equates to the fact that as the pathway begins in

 physiology relative to anaerobic and aerobic energy mechanisms in the

 exercising muscle.
-Thus, this "then
+Thus, this

 young student chiropractor postulated in the